KxSystems/mlnotebooks/README.md

 9. **K Nearest Neighbours**: The basic steps to follow in a standard machine learning problem previous to final model training are performed: features are scaled, data is split into training and test datasets and parameter tuning is done by measuring accuracy of a K-Nearest Neighbours model for different values of parameter K.

-10. **Clustering**: Examples of how to use algorithms in the ML clustering library are provided, with a comparison been all of the algorithms provided in the latter half of the notebook.

 ## Requirements

 - kdb+>=? v3.5 64-bit